How to Properly Sanitize Office Desks and Shared Workspaces

 • Eliminates human error, ensuring even and consistent application of disinfectants.

-• Continuous disinfection between cleaning cycles minimizes microbial buildup.
+• Continuous sanitization between cleaning cycles minimizes microbial buildup.

 • Reduces reliance on manual cleaning teams, allowing staff to focus on other hygiene tasks.